California ends some water limits after storms ease drought – KION546

 Newsom did not declare an end to the drought on Friday, even though the U.S. Drought Monitor reported this week that much of the state — including the major population centers along the coast and farmland in the Central Valley — are not in drought.

 Water shortage concerns remain for some areas of the state, including a sizeable chunk of Southern California that relies on water from the Colorado River — a basin that remains in drought.
-In the north part of the state, portions of the Klamath River basin on the California-Oregon line are still listed as in “severe drought.”
+In the north part of the state, portions of the Klamath River basin are still listed as in “severe drought.”

-“I know that’s disappointing for some because it would be nice to have a governor say the drought is over,” Newsom said.
+“We want to avoid this thought that it’s a back to normal situation, because again, in a lot of places, it simply isn’t,” Crowfoot said.
+“We need to move beyond this idea that we use water in a traditional way, and then when there’s a drought we conserve water.”

 California doesn't have enough room in its reservoirs to store all of the water from these storms.
 In fact, some reservoirs are having to release water to make room for new storms coming next week and snowmelt in the spring.
 That's why the Newsom administration has given farmers permission to take water out of the rivers and flood some of their fields, with the water seeping back under ground to refill groundwater basins.